 - exposure to herbicides and pesticides

 Since most causes of Parkinson’s disease are unknown, there are no specific prevention techniques.
-Research studies show that caffeine and green tea may lower your risk of developing Parkinson’s disease.
+Caffeine and green tea may lower your risk of developing Parkinson’s disease.
 In addition, staying active and exercising may also lower your risk.

 There isn’t one specific test to diagnose Parkinson’s disease.
 Doctors will usually evaluate your symptoms and perform several tests to determine if you have the condition.
 If you notice the following early warning signs, then you should see a doctor.